oracle/node-oracledb/doc/api.md

 ## <a name="sodadocumentclass"></a> 10.
 SodaDocument Class

-Note SODA support in node-oracledb is in Preview status and should not be used in production.
-It will be supported with a future version of Oracle Client libraries.

 SodaDocuments represents the document for SODA read and write operations.

+SODA can be used with Oracle Client 18.5 and Oracle Client 19.3, or later.

 SodaDocument objects can be created in three ways: